ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 \[TASK: match with #initiate / #listen / #rendezvous and make sure the transport stack used is communicated ]

-Multiple endpoint identifiers can be specified for each LocalEndpoint and RemoteEndoint.
-For example, a LocalEndpoint could be configured with two interface names, or a RemoteEndpoint could be specified via both IPv4 and IPv6 addresses.
+Multiple endpoint identifiers can be specified for each Local Endpoint and RemoteEndoint.
+For example, a Local Endpoint could be configured with two interface names, or a Remote Endpoint could be specified via both IPv4 and IPv6 addresses.
 The multiple identifiers refer to the same endpoint.

 The transport services API will resolve names internally, when the Initiate(),